preethisesh/hiring_fairness/README.md

 ```
 Again, metrics are computed for all 4 embedding models but you can specify a subset (only include models for which embeddings have been computed).
 Retrieval metrics are saved in a .json file in `retrieval_metrics/`.
 Note that the non-uniformity metric is *not* computed for non-name perturbations.
 Additionally, the exclusion results are broken up by direction1 and direction2.
 For gender perturbations direction1 is `M->F` and direction2 is `F->M`, for race perturbations direction1 is `W->B` and direction2 is `B->W`, for within-group perturbations direction1 and direction2 preserve the demographic group (and should therefore be close), and for non-name perturbations direction1 is `original -> modified spacing` and direction2 is `original -> typos`.

+It is worth mentioning that the retrieval evaluation (computing embeddings and retrieval metrics) is much quicker to do than the summarization evaluation (generating summaries and computing summarization metrics).

 All of the scripts contain optional `load_path` and `save_path` arguments, which are left empty by default.
 You can leave this as is, or modify these arguments if you would like to change the file organization.